Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

 High blood cholesterol is a major risk factor for heart disease and stroke.
 It is preventable.
 If identified early, it can be controlled with medication and lifestyle changes, such as eating a diet low in saturated fat and cholesterol, increasing physical activity, and reducing excess weight.
 Because high blood cholesterol does not produce obvious symptoms, experts recommend that all adults aged 20 years and older have their cholesterol levels checked at least once every five years to help them take action to prevent or lower their risk of cardiovascular disease.

-The overall crude rate of high cholesterol in 2017 was 22.2% of adults.
+The overall crude rate of high cholesterol in 2017 was 23.1% of adults who have had their cholesterol checked.
 Crude rates were higher for males in each age group.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health